 Additionally, a Sovrn tag id can not be included more than once within a request.
 Check that each Sovrn tag ID is included only once.
 Requesting a tag multiple times will result in discrepancies.

 Finally, prebid community members recommend this loading pattern for reducing discrepancies.
-If you are not using this loading pattern, a Sovrn representative can help with the update.
+If you are not using this loading pattern, a Sovrn support team member can help with the update.

 When using a custom wrapper for header bidding, its important to understand the Sovrn response object.